 - For each hour of overtime worked, construction site employees receive the agreed fixed hourly wage. - For each hour of overtime worked in excess of the normal hours of employment, such employees will receive an allowance as listed in Table 5.7.1.
-The overtime allowance is calculated on basis of the agreed fixed hourly wage. - The employer pays the overtime allowance when next paying wages.
+For each hour of overtime worked in excess of the normal hours of employment, such employees will receive an allowance as listed in Table 5.7.1. - The employer pays the overtime allowance when next paying wages.
 It will not wait until the end of the schedule to do so.